marcocapano/StaticTableView/README.md

 let systemButtonStyleCell = StaticCell(buttonTitle: "Add contact", buttonColor: .red)

 ```

+# Reacting to cell selection
-And in each of these initializers, using the `whenSelected` parameter you can set a `SelectionHandler` of your choice between:
+In every cell initializer, using the `whenSelected` parameter, you can set a `SelectionHandler` of your choice between:

 ``` swift
 public enum SelectionHandler {